 Sometimes we get so frustrated or disillusioned or hurt or grief-stricken or angry that we think that God obviously didn’t know what He was doing when He allowed certain things to happen in our life.
 Pretend that you could change your past.
-Pretend you could do things differently, but the rules are that whatever you change means it changes everything.
-If someone has hurt you so badly that you wish you had never met that person, ask yourself these questions: How would my life have been different?
-Where would I have lived?
-What would I have done?
-What in my life now would I not have if I had never met that person?
+Imagine that things could be different, but the rules are that whatever you change means everything would be different.
+Ask yourself these questions: Where would I be if all my dreams had come true?
+How would my life have been different if I had not met certain people?
+What kind of person would I be if I had never experienced any difficulties?

 Genesis 37:1-36, 39:1 – 45:11 Summary of these verses > > > click here